-HSS 2220 STROLLING INCOGNITO IN ATHENS: THE ART OF CITY WALKABOUTS
+HSS 2220 LE STROLLING INCOGNITO IN ATHENS: THE ART OF CITY WALKABOUTS

-In this Honors seminar students will engage in structured walkabouts in the city of Athens, which will enable them to become both readers and writers of the text of the city.
-Emphasis upon individual experience of the cityscape as a palimpsest will aim to expose students to various discourses and urban morphologies (sociological, historical, aesthetic, etc.), as well as to everyday social interactions.
-Strolling Athens, specifically, will be used as a means for the students to form individual responses to various aspects of the city.
-Much of the course will be taught on site, as it will invite students to structured physical and intellectual walkabouts around the city of Athens.
+In this Honors seminar students will engage in structured walkabouts which will enable them to become active readers as well as writers of the text of the city of Athens.
+Emphasis upon the cityscape as a palimpsest exposes students to various discourses and urban morphologies (sociological, political, historical, aesthetic, etc.), and invites them to consider the semiotics of everyday social interactions in the city of Athens.
+Much of the course is taught on site.